Reentry Program

 Doing time in a jail or prison is one of the hardest challenges millions of Americans face.
 Many men and women are racked by feelings of guilt and the pain of separation from those they love.
 Others cry out against an unjust verdict or harsh sentence.
 Just surviving prison takes inner resources and outer support.

-Heart-to-Heart learners in jails and prisons tell us they are doing more than surviving.
-They are learning, growing, healing and using their time to become their best self.
+Heart-to-Heart learners in jails and prisons are doing more than surviving.
+They are learning, growing and healing.
+They are using their time to become their best self.
 Heart-to-Heart helps its learners develop the skills they need to heal, thrive and be the leaders they are called to be.

 Classes, Workshops, and Retreats

-Heart-to-Heart develops four core skills critical for navigating the transition into freedom: Mindfulness, Empathy, Decision-Making, and Conflict Resolution (MEDC).
+Heart-to-Heart develops four core skills critical for navigating the transition into freedom and becoming leaders of peace.
+These are the MEDC (pronounced medic) skills of Mindfulness, Empathy, Decision-Making, and Conflict Transformation.

 • Pondville Correctional Center in Norfolk, MA